Unizin

 Unizin (pronounced [ju.nɨ.zɪn] (IPA) or "yo͞o-nə-zin") is both a consortium of higher education institutions and a service provider.
 The Unizin consortium was founded in 2014 by Colorado State University, University of Florida, Indiana University, and University of Michigan.
 On July 22, 2014, Unizin named Amin Qazi its founding CEO.
 The Unizin service debuted its first offering, Canvas by Instructure, in late summer 2014.
-The goal of the Unizin service is to establish the standard gauge rails of digital learning, creating common standards that enable collaboration within the higher education community.
+The goal of the Unizin service is to standardize digital learning by creating common standards that enable collaboration within the higher education community.
 The Unizin consortium offers a channel for collaborating on solutions to the many challenges being faced by educational institutions, as well as a means for those institutions to collectively govern resources and cost-effectively control infrastructure necessary to enable innovation at their universities.
 Unizin, Ltd. is a registered 501(c)(3).

 Background

 In June 2014, Internet2 and each of the four founding member universities separately announced Unizin.
 On October 1, 2014, Unizin announced three additional universities had joined, University of Wisconsin-Madison, University of Minnesota, and Oregon State University.
 On December 18, 2014, Unizin announced it had added three additional members: University of Iowa, Ohio State University, and Penn State University.
-In June 2015, Unizin also welcomed the University of Nebraska-Lincoln.
+In June 2015, Unizin also welcomed the University of Nebraska–Lincoln.
 Representatives from each of the founding institutions comprise the Unizin board of directors.
 In July 2015, Unizin announced its first subscribing member and first university system the State University System of Florida.
 On May 1, 2016, Unizin became an independent incorporated 501(c)(3) nonprofit, Unizin Ltd.